PierreGode/Bjorn/WEBAPP_MODERNIZATION_SUMMARY.md

 ## 📜 License

-Same as Bjorn project
+Same as ragnar project

 ---

 ## ✨ Summary

-You now have a **modern, fast, beautiful web interface** for Bjorn that:
+You now have a **modern, fast, beautiful web interface** for ragnar that:
 - Loads **10x faster**
 - Updates in **real-time**
 - Works on **all devices**